“Beautiful… but French”

 Disney Illuminations provides a disappointing end of our day at Disneyland Park.
 And I hate to write this, but Illuminations actually covers my feeling about this park rather well.
-Don’t get me wrong: I love visiting this park and I enjoy the unique beauty which can be found here (it’s undoubtedly the world’s most beautiful Magic Kingdom), but the park is in desperate need of new rides and experiences.
+Don’t get me wrong: I love visiting Disneyland and I enjoy the park’s unique beauty (it’s undoubtedly the world’s most beautiful Magic Kingdom), but the park is in desperate need of new rides and experiences.
 The last new ride has been added 12 years ago.
-And for the most recent new attraction that wasn’t a replacement we need to go back to 1995.
+And for the most recent new attraction that wasn’t a replacement, we need to go back to 1995.
 Of course, Walt Disney Studios was opened and expanded in the meantime, but that’s not a valid reason to ignore Disneyland Park.
 Especially now that the adjacent park is facing a period of extraordinary expansion, I hope Disney will provide extra capacity for Disneyland Park.